 We treat as a complaint any expression of dissatisfaction with our service which calls for a response.
 We listen to your complaints, treat them seriously, and learn from them so that we can continuously improve our service.
 Your complaints will always be treated confidential.

-If you have a complaint about BSDL, our courses, teachers or employees, first try to resolve the issue with the person in question.
+If you have a complaint about BioTech Delft, our courses, teachers or employees, first try to resolve the issue with the person in question.
 Explain your complaint and ask for a response.
-If this does not lead to a satisfactory solution, you can follow this complaints procedure.
+If this does not lead to a satisfactory solution, you can follow 2 possibilities complaints procedures.

 Please include the following:

 - A description of the complaint (including the date of the incident)

 - Have you already discussed the complaint with someone?
 If so, with whom?